Lecture Capture

 If you have considered all these three items, you are ready!
 Your sessions will be automatically recorded for the duration of the unit.

 If not, you can record lectures manually using Record Now if your room is equipped.
-Or Mosaic if it’s not.
+Or browser-based recording if it’s not.

 Manual lecture capture - initial setup

 Check if the room you will teach in is equipped to record: From the Central Teaching Spaces page, find your room and look for Yes under the Re/Play equipped column.
 If it is Re/Play-equipped, you can record manually with Record Now on the podium PC.
-If it’s not, you can record manually with your own laptop using Mosaic.
+If it’s not, you can record to Re/Play manually on your own laptop using browser-based recording.

 Manual recording with Record Now